4th AAHC (Senegal, 2020)

-The 3rd All Africa Horticultural Congress will take place at the International Institute of Tropical Agriculture (IITA), Ibadan, Nigeria, between 7. and 12.
+The 3rd All Africa Horticultural Congress took place at the International Institute of Tropical Agriculture (IITA), Ibadan, Nigeria, between 7. and 12.
 August 2016.
-It will be a meeting point for science, business, leisure and capacity building to discuss the theme 'Horticulture for improved livelihoods'.Please find more information here.
+It was a meeting point for science, business, leisure and capacity building to discuss the theme 'Horticulture for improved livelihoods'.Please find more information here.

 Prof. Isaac O.O.
-Aiyelaagbe, Department of Horticulture, College of Plant Sciences (COPLANT), University of Agriculture, Abeokuta, Nigeria will serve as the convener of the AAHC to be held in Nigeria August 2016.
+Aiyelaagbe, Department of Horticulture, College of Plant Sciences (COPLANT), University of Agriculture, Abeokuta, Nigeria served as the convener of the AAHC.

 The theme of the congress was Horticulture for Improved Livelihood".